 A10 - Unvalidated Redirects and Forwards

 Website visitors are frequently redirected and forwarded to different pages and even other third party websites depending on the visitor location, type of browser being used and several other factors.
-If the functions analysing such data does not properly validate the data, a malicious hackers can exploit such functions and use the legitimate website to redirect its visitors to a phishing website or any other type of malicious website.
+If the functions analysing such data does not properly validate the data,

 Use the OWASP Top 10 in your Web Applications SDLC

 There are several long